Only digital pianos prefixed CLP, CVP, P, YDP – home and stage pianos.

 In fact since Yamaha’s first electronic organs and most products since then.

-As a “claim to fame” I was twice offered the job of Chief Engineer but it meant moving to Milton Keynes and not ever working on any other makes – so both times I declined.
+As a “claim to fame” I was twice offered the job as their U.K. Chief Engineer but it meant moving to Milton Keynes and not ever working on any other makes, so both times I declined.

 WITHOUT PREJUDICE Yamaha closed my spares account in April 2023 without any warning.
 This was probably because I’d not ordered anything for a year after my wife became ill and died.
 Yamaha said that my account should not have been closed without first notifying me.
 They had not done this.
 I asked for my account to be reopened and was told it was not possible (even though I think it was less than a month since I was still able to get into my account online).
 They said I would have to open a new account.
 This would have meant losing my old account number which I’d had for well over 20 years and losing my order history records.
 Yamaha’s last email communication on 20th April 2023 said that I will need to apply to open an account again; I won’t be given the same account number; they are finding out what info Credit Control need from me (why? nothing has changed) and who I need to contact; they apologised that no letter was sent to me and said they are looking into this; they will come back to me once they have more info with regard to applying again … but they never have.